-- MDE EDR streams telemetry data in near real time to the Microsoft Security Center with which it is configured to communicate.
+- MDE Endpoint Detection and Response (EDR) streams telemetry data in near real-time to the Microsoft Security Center with which it is configured to communicate.

-- Security Center then sends individual telemetry messages to an Azure Event Hub which Red Canary provisions and maintains for your organization within Red Canary’s Azure environment.
-Azure bundles those messages together and saves them temporarily in a dedicated Azure Storage blob.
+- Security Center then sends individual telemetry messages to an Azure Event Hub, which Red Canary provisions and maintains for your organization within Red Canary’s Azure environment.
+Azure bundles those messages and temporarily saves them in a dedicated Azure Storage blob.

 How does the Data in the Event Hub get into Red Canary?